marciaga/prediction-api/README.md

-### This is the JSON API that supports the prediction results front-end.
+### This is the JSON API that supports the [Predictions 2016](https://github.com/melismae/prediction2016) front-end.
+See also the [Scraper Application](https://github.com/marciaga/prediction-scraper)

 For local development, you'll need MongoDB 3.2 installed.

 Install the dependencies: